QuietEvolver/mr_robogers_neighborhood/README.md

 <br>Expected Output: "Won't you be my neighbor?"
 <br>
 <br>
-<br>Test: "This test will intake a multiple string entry, turn into integer and weigh from 1-3 with 3 being the most weighted."
+<br>Test: "It should intake a multiple string entry, turn into integer and weigh from 1-3 with 3 being the most weighted."
 <br>Code:
 <br>let msg10 = ""
 <br>let input10 = "321,803";